FICO® SCORE Education

 Which FICO® Score Version Matters To Me?

-Between all three bureaus, there are 19 FICO® Scores that are most commonly used by lenders.
-The score version that matters most to you depends on the type of loan you're interested in and where your lender pulls your scores.
+Between all three bureaus, there are multiple FICO® Scores that are commonly used by lenders.
+The score version that matters most to you depends on the type of loan you're interested in, where your lender pulls your scores and what score version they use.
 You can use this chart as a guideline:

 |FICO® Score 8||FICO® Score 8||FICO® Score 8|